MukeshRaiJ/flag_quest_v1/README.md

-Flag Quest Game
+Access the game at https://flagquestv1.netlify.app/

-Welcome to Flag Quest, a fun educational game where you can test your knowledge of world flags!
+Welcome to Flag Quest, an engaging educational game where you can test your knowledge of world flags!
 Overview

-Flag Quest is a React-based game that challenges players to match countries with their flags.
-Players select the game duration (3 or 5 minutes), start the game, and earn points by correctly identifying countries by their flags within the given time limit.
+Flag Quest challenges players to match countries with their flags.
+Players select a game duration (3 or 5 minutes), start the game, and earn points by correctly identifying countries by their flags within the allotted time.
 Features

     Dynamic Gameplay: Randomly selects countries and their flags for each game session.
-    Score Tracking: Tracks and displays the player's score in real-time.
+    Score Tracking: Real-time display of the player's score.
-    Timer: Countdown timer to track the remaining game time.
+    Timer: Countdown to track remaining game time.
-    Feedback: Provides feedback on correct and incorrect answers.
+    Feedback: Provides instant feedback on correct and incorrect answers.
-    Educational Facts: Displays interesting facts about each country after answering.
+    Educational Facts: After answering, displays interesting facts about each country.

 Getting Started

 To play Flag Quest:

     Access the game at Flag Quest Game.
-    Select your preferred game duration (3 minutes or 5 minutes).
+    Choose your preferred game duration (3 minutes or 5 minutes).
-    Start the game and begin matching countries with their flags within the given time.
+    Start the game and match countries with their flags within the time limit.

 Technologies Used

     React
     Next.js (for server-side rendering)
-    CSS Modules for styling
+    CSS Modules (for scoped styling)
-    Next Image for optimized image loading
+    Next Image (for optimized image loading)

 Installation